DenzilFrancisCrasta/DGTree/README.md

 # DGTree
-DGTree an index built using inclusion logic to perform fast supergraph search in large graph databases The current implementation produces all the correct answers, but, also allows some non isomorphic graphs to creep into the answer set.
+DGTree is tree based index of frequent graph sub-structures to perform fast scalable supergraph search in large graph databases.

-We are working on fixing this issue.
+We can currently process 200000 graph queries in about 3 minutes